-The main difference between reinsurance recoverable in Solvency II and Local GAAP is the is the counterparty default adjustment which not are included in Local GAAP.
-Normally is the calculation of premium provision the most important difference, but as there is nearly no premium provision at ceded business at year end 2021 are this not relevant.
+The main difference between reinsurance recoverable in Solvency II and Local GAAP is the counterparty default adjustment that is not included in Local GAAP.
+Normally is the calculation of premium provision the most important difference, but as there is nearly no premium provision at ceded business at year end 2022, this is not relevant.